Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Discussion

 \subsection{Impact of SMS and intermittent star formation model}

 Metal enrichment by SMS is also being considered as a solution to the N/O abundance.
-The mass range of $\Msms$ used in Fig.~\ref{fig:SMS_onezone} falls within the range that reproduces the N/O ratios observed in high-$z$ galaxies by JWST, as identified by \citet{Nandal2024AA}, and appears to be effective in achieving high He/H at young ages with $\mathrm{O/H}\times10^5 < 20$.
+The mass range of $\Msms$ used in Figure~\ref{fig:SMS_onezone} falls within the range that reproduces the N/O ratios observed in high-$z$ galaxies by JWST, as identified by \citet{Nandal2024AA}, and appears to be effective in achieving high He/H at young ages with $\mathrm{O/H}\times10^5 < 20$.
+Furthermore, \citet{Nandal2025arXiv} suggests that SMSs can reproduce not only the high N/O ratio of GS 3073 at $z = 5.55$, but also its C/O and Ne/O ratios.
+These findings highlight the potential of SMSs to account for elevated He/H, N/O, C/O, and Ne/O ratios observed in some galaxies.
+Nonetheless, significant uncertainties remain regarding the physical properties, formation mechanisms, and feedback effects of SMSs.

 Additionally, \citet{Kobayashi_Ferrara2024ApJ} pointed out that in the case of an intermittent star formation history, a high N/O can be achieved at young ages using a one-zone model.
-In our model, the intermittent case shows a higher He/H at $\mathrm{O/H}\times10^5 \sim 6$ compared to the continuous star formation model using the same yield model.
-This suggests that an intermittent star formation history is important for the chemical composition ratios of high-$z$ galaxies, as shown by cosmological zoom-in hydrodynamic simulations \citep{Yajima2017ApJ, Arata2019MNRAS, Arata2020MNRAS}.

-In Fig.~\ref{fig:SMS_onezone}, we demonstrated that SMS and an intermittent star formation history, both of which are considered effective in reproducing galaxies with high N/O ratios at high redshifts, are also effective in reproducing galaxies with low metallicity and high He/H ratios.
-In Fig.~\ref{fig:SMS_NO_onezone}, we plot the evolution in [N/O] vs. $12+\log$(O/H) using the same yield set, star formation history, and line types as in Fig.~\ref{fig:SMS_onezone}.
-We can see that SMS can raise N/O to [N/O]$ = 1.8$ (in Model-N\&N-10\%) and 1.5 (in Model-N\&N-CO), while still maintaining a low metallicity of $12+\log$(O/H) $< 8.3$.
-Subsequently, due to regular CCSNe, the N/O ratio decreases and converges with Model-N at around $12+\log$(O/H)$ = 8.05$ and [N/O]$ = -0.3$.
-Our model also appears to reproduce the high N/O ratios observed in high-$z$ galaxies through the contribution of SMS.
+Both models demonstrate a similar trend in which metallicity decreases during the quiescent phase of star formation and then increases again through chemical evolution.
+However, the duration of this quiescent phase differs substantially between the models — approximately 2 Myr in our model $N_{\text{int}}$, compared to 100 Myr in the scenario proposed by \citet{Kobayashi_Ferrara2024ApJ}.
+This significant difference in timescales highlights that the two models are fundamentally distinct.
+This suggests that an intermittent star formation history, as shown by cosmological zoom-in hydrodynamic simulations \citep{Yajima2017ApJ, Arata2019MNRAS, Arata2020MNRAS, Hirai2024ApJ}, is important for the chemical abundance ratios of high-$z$ galaxies.